 By contributing author, E. Henry Schoenberger

-For more of Henry’s work, check his blog The 5th Estate
+For more of Henry’s work, check out his blog The 5th Estate

-Buy Henry’s brilliant book from Amazon, which David Satterfield, former Business Editor of the Miami Herald, 2 times Pulitzer Prize Winner, said this about:
+Buy Henry’s brilliant book from Amazon, about which David Satterfield, former Business Editor of the Miami Herald and 2 times Pulitzer Prize Winner, said this:

 This should be must-reading for every policy maker in Washington and every student of economics and finance.